arez/arez/README.md

 * function/procedure/safe* should have variants that accept tracker - the transaction name and mode are derived from tracker.

-* Observers should not be able to have no reactions.

 * add factory methods for creating observers where reactions are not themselves (i.e. not autorun)